-Once you have been evaluated by Dr. Connor and surgery has been recommended, if you have a functional impairment and meet strict criteria established by the insurance company, your information will be sent to the insurance company for prior authorization when required.
-Please note that prior authorization does not guarantee payment by your insurance company.
+Once you have been evaluated by Dr. Connor and surgery has been recommended, if you have a functional impairment and meet strict criteria established by Medicare, your information will be sent for prior authorization when required.
+Please note that prior authorization does not guarantee payment.

 If you do not meet the criteria, the office will not attempt to put your surgery through insurance.
-The patient and Dr. Connor both have a contract with each insurance company to follow their rules and criteria.
+The patient and Dr. Connor both have a contract to follow their rules and criteria.
 Any attempt by a patient to represent a cosmetic procedure as reconstructive is unethical and fraudulent.

-Complications from previous cosmetic surgery cannot be submitted to your insurance company.
+Complications from previous cosmetic surgery cannot be submitted to insurance.
 The patient is responsible for the consultation fee and any surgery required to correct the complication.